A Lyman Break Galaxy in the Epoch of Reionization from HST Grism Spectroscopy: Discussion

 However, sources without strong emission lines require continuum spectroscopy for definitive confirmation.
 For redshifts $z<6$, a minority of LBGs have strong \lya\ emission \citep{Steidel00,Stark10}.
 As we push to higher redshifts, within the epoch of reionzation, \lya\ will be obscured by resonant scattering in an increasingly neutral intergalactic medium (IGM) \citep{Miralda98,Haiman99,Rhoads01}.
 This effect offers valuable tests of reionization \citep[e.g.,][]{Malhotra04,Stern05,Pentericci11,Ono12,Schenker12}.
 It also means that {\it continuum break spectroscopy is crucial} for spectroscopic confirmations in the epoch of neutral gas.

 Such spectroscopy is impractical from the ground with current instruments.
 From space, the absence of OH emission lines and water absorption makes the job much easier.
 To obtain a Lyman break confirmation at the knee of the luminosity function ($L^*$), we need to detect the continuum with good statistical significance, over a wavelength range of several hundred \AA{}ngstrom on the red side of the Lyman break.
+Another way to test the IGM neutral fraction is to look for evolution in the fraction of LBGs that show \lya\ line emission \citep[e.g.][]{Stark10}.
+Multiple groups have studied this with small sample sizes, and find some evidence for a decreasing fraction at z $\ge$ 7.0 \citep{Pentericci11,Schenker12,Caruana12} though the conclusions of \citet{Ono12} are more ambiguous.
+A significant concern here is that {\it only} the \lya\ emitting galaxies have so far been confirmed spectroscopically.
+The candidate galaxies not confirmed with a \lya\ line will include those that lack line emission, but could also include cases where a \lya\ line is hidden behind atmospheric H$_2$O absorption or OH emission features, or interlopers that are not actually high-redshift sources at all.
+Thus when the \lya\ fraction is reported the denominator of high-z galaxies is itself in doubt.
+The papers discussed above make statistical corrections to account for these effects, but such corrections require an exquisite understanding of photometric redshift uncertainties.
+Space grism spectroscopy can provide direct spectroscopic confirmation based on continuum break.
 Deep integrations with {\it HST}\/ grisms can accomplish this, spectroscopically confirming redshifts for objects as faint as 27th magnitude \citep[this work;][]{Malhotra05,Rhoads09}.